 - The other path to certification is to complete a program registered with the State from an accredited university.
 The Master's programs in TESOL (Stream C) and Bilingual Education (Stream C) are such programs, as they lead to New York State initial teaching certification.

 I am interested in certification only, not an additional Master's degree.
 What courses do I need to take?

 Our class schedule is geared to part-time students who work full-time, as most of our students do.
-Accordingly, our classes meet just once a week, from either 4:30-7:00, or from 7:15-9:45.
-Although it is not possible to complete the entire program by taking only classes in the 7:15 time slot, most students find that they are able to make arrangements with their employers to leave early one night a week so they can take at least one 4:30 class.
+Accordingly, our classes meet just once a week, from either 4:50-7:20pm, or from 7:30-10pm.
 Most students in the program take one or two classes each semester.

-Some courses also require 10-15 hours of fieldwork, which can often be completed in evening or weekend programs.
+Some courses also require 10-15 hours of fieldwork, which must be completed either in schools and/or with emergent bilingual students.
 If you intend to seek New York State teaching certification, one semester of (unpaid) student teaching will be required.
 (In some cases, matriculated candidates may apply for an Internship Certificate once at least half the required coursework has been completed and all necessary certification exams have been passed.
 However, prospective students should plan for one semester of unpaid student teaching during the final semester of enrollment.)

 I live out of the New York area.
 Can you tell me what City College looks like?

 Click here to see a You Tube video that shows the campus at the June 2007 commencement ceremony.